chrissherlock/inside-libreoffice/operating_system_layer/processes.md

     * a frame pointer that holds the address of the calling function so that it can be returned control once the current function returns
     * the parameters passed to the function by the calling function
   * the _heap_ \(or sometimes called the _free store_\) which allows programs to dynamically allocate blocks of unused memory from a large pool of memory
-* resource descriptors are allocated to a process by the operating system, for such things as files, synchronization primitives and shared memory - in Windows these are called [handles](https://blogs.technet.microsoft.com/markrussinovich/2009/09/29/pushing-the-limits-of-windows-handles/) and in Unix they are [file descriptors](https://en.wikipedia.org/wiki/File_descriptor)
+* Resource descriptors are allocated to a process by the operating system, for such things as files, synchronization primitives and shared memory - in Windows these are called [handles](https://blogs.technet.microsoft.com/markrussinovich/2009/09/29/pushing-the-limits-of-windows-handles/) and in Unix they are [file descriptors](https://en.wikipedia.org/wiki/File_descriptor)
-* the ability to hold processor state, also known as the process' [_context_](https://en.wikipedia.org/wiki/Context_(computing))
+* The ability to hold processor state, also known as the process' [_context_](https://en.wikipedia.org/wiki/Context_(computing))
-* security attributes, such as the process owner and the set of allowable operations the process has permission to run
+* Security attributes, such as the process owner and the set of allowable operations the process has permission to run
-* the ability to spawn child processes
+* The ability to spawn child processes
-* the ability to manage one or more threads within the process
+* The ability to manage one or more threads within the process
-* [_environment variables_](https://en.wikipedia.org/wiki/Environment_variable), which are inherited from their parent processes
+* [_Environment variables_](https://en.wikipedia.org/wiki/Environment_variable), which are inherited from their parent processes

 A process can exist within a number of states, the main ones being: